 When I was a young child, we lived a short walk from a historic Indian council tree, actually a group of three trees where the Potowatomie Indians would meet.
 I remember my family and the entire community being outraged when the famous trees were cut down in 1956 by developers.
 The truth used to be online but now you can see a sanatized version here.

-I've heard that JRRT originally sat down to write "The Lord of the Rings" after a decision to cut down an ancient tree at Oxford.
+I've heard that JRRT originally sat down to write "The Lord of the Rings" after the people at Oxford cut down an ancient tree.

 Golden Bough -- Worship of the Oak